ecuyar/ecuyar/README.md

 I'am currently working on .NET, Flutter, Android Programming to improve my web and mobile skills.

-Here is languages, frameworks that I used for far:
+Here is languages, frameworks that I used so far:

 ```
 ⚪ C#, SQL, JS, Java, Kotlin, Dart